 Everything about volcanoes in Germany at the Vulkanhaus Strohn

 Next up was the Vulkanhaus in Strohn.
-The Vulkanhaus is one of several GEO-museums in the Vulkaneifel park that serves as an information point for those who want to learn more about the evolution of the volcanic park throughout the times.
-Each museum has a different focus and at the Vulkanhaus that focus is fysics.
+The Vulkanhaus is one of several geo-museums in the Vulkaneifel park that serves as an information point for those who want to learn more about the evolution of the volcanic park throughout the times.
+Each museum has a different focus and at the Vulkanhaus that focus is physics.

-For kids, it might be fun regardless of the language barrier, as there are several installations that let you see, smell and touch things.
+For kids, it might be fun regardless of the language barrier, as several installations let visitors see, smell, and touch things.

-The website still lists the opening times and dates for 2016, but I don’t think these have changed.
+The website still lists the opening times and dates for 2016, but if their opening hours on Google Maps are up to date, it seems these haven’t changed.
 They are:

 - April – October: from Tuesday until Sunday, from 10 a.m. until 5 p.m.